hanifahuq/hanifahuq/README.md

 Skills: Python / R / SQL / MatLab

 - 🔭 Currently working on filling up this profile with more projects!
-- 🌱 Learning Data Science with Python through DataCamp
+- 🌱 Learning Data Analytics and Science
-- 💼 Open to jobs in data science/ data analysis
+- 💼 Data Consultant at Rockborne

 Please have a look on my linkedin below to view my educational background and experience.